 - Coriander leaves

-- Wash the mushroom, chillies, tomato, onion and garlic gently.
+- Rinse the mushrooms, chillies, tomato, onion and garlic.

-- Put the sliced mushroom, onion, tomato, green chilli, garlic, salt, oil, water in a pot and cover the lid and keep it on high flame.
+- Now, transfer the above cut mushroom, onion, tomato, green chilli, garlic, water, oil and salt together in a pot and cover and cook on high heat for 3-5 minutes.

-- Cook until your cheese get melt.
+- After 3-5 minutes, add cheeses, cover again and cook until cheeses begin to melt.
 Usually, it takes 2-3 mins to melt the cheese.

 - Garnish your mushroom datshi with coriander leaves.